 The crew of Tecla have made very welcome by the local community in Ullapool on many occasion since 2015.
 Ullapool is North of Skye, North of Torridon and level in latitude with the Shiant Islands.
 Probably the best way you can get there is by coach from Inverness.

 As you can imagine in any long voyage the skipper is aiming to make good time early on to give a better chance of exploring towards the end of the voyage.

 You will sail in The Minches of the Inner Hebrides, through the North Channel separating Ireland and Scotland into the Irish Sea, Exiting this sea in St George’s Channel between Ireland and Wales.
 Now you are entering the Atlantic as you sail south across the entrance to the Bristol Channel and on past the Isles of Scilly.
 Maybe a required stop in Cornwall or Brittany to choose good weather to cross the Bay of Biscay.
 Once down by Spain and Portugal the weather will warm and there should be some great blue water sailing to the Canary Islands, with the possibility of a stopover in Madeira en route.

 This is a lovely voyage to get into the swing of Ocean sailing, watchkeeping, helming and sail handling all on a regular pattern of duty.
-In the time off catch up with some reading, swritting, art, or just contemplate the sea, life and the universe.
+In the time off catch up with some reading, writing, art, or just contemplating the sea, life and the universe.
 You may also join in any maintenance tasks the crew are setting about, all good learning experiences.